amcginlay/venafi-demos/demos/02-openshift-nginx-ingress-operator-cert-manager/README.md

 - Search for "nginx ingress" then click the "NGINX Ingress Operator" tile
 - Click "Install", accept all default settings and click "Install" once more.

-If you wish to watch the nginx-ingress workloads and services as they come online, set up a watch command with the CLI as follows.
+If you wish to watch the NGINX Ingress workloads and services as they come online, set up a watch command with the CLI as follows.
 ```
 watch oc -n openshift-operators get pod,svc
 ```